dtischler95/peptideTransformer/README.md

 ### Splitting data

 Creates `_train.csv`, `_val.csv`, `_test.csv` next to each source file.
-Stratified by label (classification) or quantile bins (regression).
+Stratified by label (classification) or quantile bins (regression), and split at the **sequence level** - each unique peptide goes into exactly one split, so no sequence leaks across train/val/test.

 Must be run once before training so that fixed splits exist for all models/comparisons.